3 things for today

 Also there's often an inappropriately lighthearted sexcapade going on relative to storyline content: for example, Jonathan had amnesia in one episode last week and couldn't remember who Jennifer even was, yet not only did the two of them continue to share a bed, I'm pretty sure there was hanky panky happening.
 Now I'm no psychoanalyst but that seemed both morally and mentally unwise, and it made zero sense to boot.
 Yet I adore it!
 It's probably the greatest thing ever to happen to me so far this month.

-2. I get access to the NYT Cooking site along with my digital subscription to the paper and have found the reader comments to be peerless.
-I make a lot of recipes from their app and always check the comments first; some are legitimately helpful in avoiding catastrophes, but mostly they're either angry or overly prescriptive or both: "Mark Bittman is a moron!
+2. I get access to the NYT Cooking site along with my digital subscription to the paper and find the reader comments to be peerless.
+I churn up a lot of recipes from their app and always check the comments first; some are legitimately helpful in avoiding catastrophes, but mostly they're either angry or overly prescriptive or both: "Mark Bittman is a moron!
 Why would you ever follow his directions and broil this chicken??
 It should be baked at 50 degrees for 10,000 hours!" or "You're boiling water all wrong, dumbo."
 Some lady left a recipe for overnight oatmeal inside a comment on a recipe for cold-brewed iced coffee, and it was like following the hamster right around the wheel, or witnessing an audience Q&A session after a reading or theatrical performance; i.e., bananas as always.

 3. Something I meant to say earlier: I write here because it’s my space (lol <3, RIP), and anyone who visits does so with intent.
 It’s not me shoving this in your Facebook and expecting you to care, although obviously I do that, too.
 Om Malik calls blogs "thought spaces," and his post today touches on something similar: